-5280Fire established in August of 2008 and started out with a collaborative effort of a small group of fire buffs in the Denver area that made the decision to collaborate their photography work into a blog for firefighters to enjoy.
-We could not have imagined then what 5280Fire has become today, our supporters have been loyal since the very beginning and help spread the word about us, and watched the transformation from our amateur photo website into a professional source of images, training material and historical reference.
+5280Fire established in August of 2008 and started out with a collaborative effort of a small group of metro area fire buffs that made the decision to collaborate their photography work into a blog for firefighters to enjoy.
+We could not have imagined then what 5280Fire has become today.
+Our supporters have been loyal since the very beginning, helped spread the word about us, and watched the transformation from our amateur photo website into a professional source of images, training material, and historical reference.
 For those that have been with us on this journey since the beginning, we sincerely thank all of you from the bottom of our hearts.